jorishr/catacamp/README.md

 With access to the correct `.env` file with API credentials you can run a production version of the app on a local machine with `npm run prod`.

 In production mode the app is configured to connect to a cloud hosted MongoDB database and a cloud hosted Redis server.

+### Deployment

+Make sure proper keys, links and credentials are present in the NodeJs .env configuration on the server.

+While the local development environment relies upon Docker compose with a local database and a local redis server, the setup on the server is _cloud based_ with a hosted database via [MongoDB Cloud Services](https://cloud.mongodb.com/) and a hosted session management database via [Redis Labs Cloud](https://redis.com).